peternjathi/jupyter-installation-on-kali/README.md

 ```
 ```
 #  How to Install jupyter notebook.
-Follow this simple steps to to install jupyter notebook on kali linux.
+Follow this simple steps to to install jupyter notebook on kali linux..

 ## Installation.